Number of Fellows per Rotation: 2-3

 • Careful weighing of risks and benefits of psychopharmacological interventions in the very young patient

-• Exposure to Parent-Child Interaction Therapy and to Emotion Developmental treatment models
+• Exposure to Parent-Child Interaction Therapy and Emotion Developmental treatment models

 Medical Knowledge